 - Provide current copies of your driver’s license, auto insurance, registration, proof of income, dog’s rabies vaccination and any prior marriage divorce decrees or legal separation papers.

 - Understand that getting licensed does not guarantee a child being placed in the home.

-- Agree to follow all requirements in Article 58 of the Arizona Revised Statutes.
+- Agree to follow all requirements in title 21, chapter 6 of the Arizona Revised Statutes.

 - All foster children need appropriate space and accommodations.